 Cooking food with this equipment follows the same procedure as many other smokers do, hence this should be easy for even an entry-level user to use.

-Not further we do, let’s dive into the breakdown of how to use an offset smoker to achieve the best of flavors.
+Now, let’s dive into the breakdown of how to use an offset smoker to achieve the best of flavours.

-This gives you more assurance of your food less likely to burn.
+This gives you more assurance that your food is less likely to burn.

 2. Prepare your fuel

 Most offset smokers use charcoal and wood for fuel which makes using the offset smoker a cheaper option.